 Q. How is a patio door installed?

 French doors and other hanging patio doors can be installed on hinges on either side of the doorway.
 Proper measurements must be taken to ensure that the doors meet exactly at the center of the doorway.
 The doors should also be supported during installation to prevent the weight of the door from pulling the screws out of the frame before the door is completely secured.
-Tear-away magnetic screen doors can be added to the same doorway to keep insects out while the doors are open.
+Consider installing a screen door or a tearaway magnetic screen door to keep insects out while the doors are open.

 Sliding patio doors and multislide doors require installation of a frame including two (or more for multislide doors) sets of tracks on the top and the bottom.
 The sides of the frame are secured to the studs before the sliding doors can be slotted into the tracks.
 When the frame and doors are in, seal the gaps between the frame and wall with caulking to protect against water, air, and pests.

 Q. How do I protect my patio doors from burglars?